ArthurCarmo/mini-cas/README.md

 Projeto de TCC.

-Utiliza a biblioteca GMP, disponivel na pasta lib/
+Para o exemplo utilizando a biblioteca gmp:

   Mudar a variavel GMPPATH no Makefile para a pasta onde a GMP foi instalada